Chile celebrated success against the coronavirus — and began to open up. Infections have soared.

 Chile has maintained comparatively high levels of testing.
 But Piñera’s unpopularity after the protests last fall and a chaotic communications strategy during the outbreak have undermined the government’s response.

 Officials in April were touting a return to normality while also warning that the worst of the country’s outbreak was yet to come.
-A senior health official said people could meet friends for coffee, as long as they maintained their distance, and on April 30, when the country had confirmed 16,000 cases, a mall in Santiago became the first to reopen.
+A senior health official said people could meet friends for coffee as long as they maintained their distance, and on April 30, when the country had confirmed 16,000 cases, a mall in Santiago became the first to reopen.

-The government set a date to launch the immunity passports, but quickly backtracked after the World Health Organization advised against it, saying there was no proven link between recovery and immunity.
+The government set a date to launch the immunity passports but quickly backtracked after the World Health Organization advised against it, saying there was no proven link between recovery and immunity.

 As cases in the capital shot up, government calls for a gradual return to normality gave way to references to the Battle for Santiago.
-The Santiago mall shut down again.
+The mall shut down again.

 Piñera on Saturday approved legislation to increase the penalty for violating lockdown restrictions to up to five years in prison.

-A constitutional referendum won by protesters last fall has been delayed to October.
+A constitutional referendum won by protesters last fall has been delayed until October.
 It’s expected to bring people back to the streets to protest conditions now laid bare by the outbreak.

 Brazil ignored the warnings.
 Now, while other countries fret over a second coronavirus wave, it can’t get past its first.